nforgeio-actions/clean/README.md

 runner machine state in the future.
 It's a good idea to execute this action as the first step of a workflow to try to ensure that the runner is in a predictable state.

+NOTE: You must run the **setup-node** action before this to ensure that Node.js is configured on the runner.

 ## Examples

 **Clear runner state at the beginning of a workflow**